 After this rename, you can see that the clone is still selected.

-11. Click on several clones by holding the Ctrl key to select more of them.
+15. Click on several clones by holding the Ctrl key to select more.
 Each time you add a new clone to the selection, its sequence is added in the bottom part.

-12. How many clones are selected?
-How many reads do those clones represent? (see the bottom part to the right)
+16. How many clones are selected?
+How many reads do those clones represent?

-The first thing to be done is to see if some clones should be merged (because of sequencing or PCR errors for instance).
-This step could be automatised but, in any case, the automatic merge would need to be checked by an expert eye.
+The first thing to be done is to see if some clones should be clustered (because of sequencing or PCR errors for instance).
+This step could be automatized but, in any case, the automatic clustering would need to be checked by an expert eye.

 By default in the bottom plot (the grid), the clones are displayed according to their V and J genes (or more generally to their 5’ and 3’ genes).

-16. Identify in the grid the clones with an IGHV-3-13-IGHJ6 recombination and select them all.
+21. Identify in the grid the clones with an IGHV-3-13 IGHJ6 recombination and select them all.
 You can do so either by holding Ctrl or by drawing a rectangle around the clones while maintaining down the left button of the mouse.

 The sequences of the clones now appear in the bottom part of the browser (the segmenter).
 If many clones are selected you can view more sequences by moving the mouse above the segmenter.
 The sequences in the segmenter can be visually compared but you can also align them to see more easily their similarities.